Opening Night in the Sloterpark

 Young is open to European citizens from all backgrounds.
 We particularly welcome applications from those who will bring greater diversity to classical orchestral music and those who have not yet had access to highly selective training opportunities through youth orchestra programmes, summer festivals, camps, etc., outside of their communities.

-To be accepted as a participant, you must be at least fourteen and no older than seventeen years old during the entire duration of Young in the summer of 2025..
+To be accepted as a participant, you must be at least fourteen and no older than seventeen years old during the entire duration of Young, from 4 until 22 August 2025.
 Unfortunately, we cannot make exceptions to this rule.

 When will the programme take place?